 - In the very early days of the Marvel Universe, the original Human Torch had his own rogues gallery as a solo hero.
 Two of his mainstays, the Wizard and the Trapster, would later become enemies of the Fantastic Four, with the Wizard becoming an Evil Counterpart to Reed Richards and even forming his own Evil Counterpart team in the Frightful Four, of which the Trapster was a charter member.
 The Trapster and the Beetle, another long-standing enemy of the Torch, would also become recurring enemies of Spider-Man.
 The Eel also originally debuted as a foe of the Human Torch before becoming a semi-regular Daredevil villain.

 - Superboy-Prime first appeared as a hero in the Superman team-up series DC Comics Presents.
-His Face Heel Turn occurred in a Crisis Crossover called Infinite Crisis, which put him up against many heroes of The DCU.
+His Face-Heel Turn occurred in the Crisis Crossover Infinite Crisis, which put him up against many heroes of The DCU.
 He later faced Green Lantern as an ally of the Sinestro Corps.
-After that, he fought The Legion Of Super-Heroes during Final Crisis.
-Most recently, he got to be the Villain Protagonist of his own Evil Versus Evil story during Blackest Night.
+After that, he fought the Legion of Super-Heroes during Final Crisis.
+He got to be the Villain Protagonist of his own Evil Versus Evil story during Blackest Night.

 - The demon Blackheart debuted in Daredevil, though now spends most of his time messing with Ghost Rider, even appearing as the villain in the movie adaptation.
 He also shows up in the X-Men from time to time (amongst others), even at one point serving as the Black King of the Hellfire Club.

 - Minor-league Iron Man villains Blizzard and Firebrand started out fighting Shellhead, but eventually transitioned to fighting street-level heroes like Spider-Man after Tony Stark's equipment began to completely outclass theirs.